 Table of contents

 These Sourdough Strawberry Banana Muffins are made with fresh sweet strawberries, tangy sourdough discard, warm spices, and topped with a buttery, crunchy topping.
 These muffins are not overly sweet and they bake up light and tender from the addition of moist banana and tangy buttermilk.
 They’re perfect for a Summer brunch or a delicious way to use up fresh strawberries during their short-lived season.
-These strawberry muffins or my sourdough rhubarb muffins are a great way to use your sourdough discard.

 Wet Ingredients